sheafui/components/components/slider/usage.md

 </div>
 ```

-Because we're making this possible using the `x-modelable` API, you can't use `state` as a variable name because the component uses it internally.
+Because we're making this possible using the `x-modelable` *like* but not explicitly API, you can't use `state` as a variable name because the component uses it internally.

 ## Range Configuration